YajB/Owncloud_project/index.md

 ## Before you begin

-If you haven't already, review the considerations and system requirements for your ownCloud Server installation
+If you haven't already, review the considerations and system requirements for your ownCloud Server installation.

 1. Installation options and recommended installation
 1. Prereqs and environment preparations